alphonse92/vplplusplus_composer/readme.md

 1. Open the file /etc/hosts/
 2. Add to the end of document the next line `127.0.0.1 jail`
 3. Flush the dns cache  `sudo dscacheutil -flushcache`

+To test all is ok, just open the browser and open `http://jail:9999/OK` (The port is the same that `docker-compose.deployment.example.yaml`).
+It should return an "OK"

 ## Running